10.5. Launch a Tool

 This format has the following structure - <custom-host>/<friendly_url>, where:

-• <friendly_url> - valid endpoint name.
-If it's not specified but the <custom-host> is specified - the final endpoint URL will be equal the <custom-host> only
+<custom-host>- valid existing domain name.
+If it's not specified, the default host name will be used<friendly_url>- valid endpoint name.
+If it's not specified but the<custom-host>is specified - the final endpoint URL will be equal the<custom-host>only

 Note: specified endpoint URL shall be unique among all active runs.